aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 ![Route53 Health check configuration](images/create-health-check.png)

 Once configured, wait a few minutes and you should see your health check go green and say Healthy in the console.
+Make sure this is green and healthy before proceeding.

 ![Route53 Health check configuration](images/created-health-check.png)